nishantgrover/teddy/README.md

 # [Teddy](https://www.cs.toronto.edu/~jacobson/seminar/igarashi-et-al-1999.pdf) - An OpenGL implementation
 A sketching interface which converts the 2D freeform strokes created on the screen to a 3D model in OpenGL.
-This project is inspired by Teddy (Igarashi et al. , 1999) and aims to recreate it in OpenGL.
+This project is inspired by Teddy (Igarashi et al. , 1999) and aims to recreate it on OpenGL.

 ## Dependencies
 1. [OpenGL](https://www.opengl.org/)